veyon/docs/admin/installation.rst

     veyon-x.y.z-win64-setup.exe /S /ApplyConfig=%cd%\MyConfig.json

 .. important:: You must specify an absolute path for the configuration file, since the internally called command line tool (*Veyon CLI*) is executed with in a different working directory.
-Please use either the suggested ``%cd``-variable or replace with an absolute path.
+Please use either the suggested ``%cd%``-variable or replace with an absolute path.

 Automated installation without the Veyon Master component: